- OCT images blood vessels that feed cancer

-Healthy versus diseased skin vasculature: (a) A healthy network of blood vessels in the lower layer of skin on the palm of a hand. (b) Blood vessels supplying a basal cell carcinoma on the forehead.
-The effects of disease on the vascular system are evidenced by the branching pattern of vessels in image (b), with abnormally large vessels for a depth range similar to image (a).
+Healthy versus diseased skin vasculature: (Left) A healthy network of blood vessels in the lower layer of skin on the palm of a hand.
+(Right) Blood vessels supplying a basal cell carcinoma on the forehead.
+The effects of disease on the vascular system are evidenced by the branching pattern of vessels in the image on the right, with abnormally large vessels for a depth range similar to the image on the left.
 Both images show a 2 x 2 mm area.
 Courtesy of Medical University Vienna/Biomedical Optics Express.

 The device shapes the light by forming a Bessel beam, which can re-form, or heal, its shape even if portions of it are blocked.
 The beam enabled the researchers to keep the images in focus across a depth range of approximately 1 mm.

 The system was tested on a range of different skin conditions, including a healthy human palm, dermatitis on the forehead, allergy-induced eczema on the forearm, and two cases of basal cell carcinoma – the most common type of skin cancer – on the face.
 The network of vessels supplying blood to the tested lesions showed significantly altered patterns in comparison to healthy skin.